akgulebubekir/Xamarin.Forms.DataGrid/Samples.md

 ---

 ### Custom Sorting Image ###
-> Note : Default sorting icon size is 9x5(w*h).
-If you need to use bigger icon you need to override `AscendingIconStyle` and `DescendingIconStyle` like below.
+> Note : Default sorting icon is  a polygon that visualizes itself at the right of the column.
+If you need to change icon style i.e: color, shape, stroke etc. you can override `SortIconStyle` like below.

 ```xaml
     xmlns:dg="clr-namespace:Xamarin.Forms.DataGrid;assembly=Xamarin.Forms.DataGrid"